RainbowMiner/RainbowMiner/README.md

 This configuration would:
 - reduce all RVN pool coin prices by a "Penalty" of 10%
 - set a minimum RVN pool hashrate of 50 GH/s for a pool to be selected (units allowed: k=kilo, M=Mega, G=Giga, T=Tera, P=Peta)
-- set the mimimum pool workers mining RVN to 300 for a pool to be selected
+- set the minimum pool workers mining RVN to 300 for a pool to be selected
 - set a maximum time to find for the next block of 1.5 hours (units allowed: s=seconds, m=minutes, h=hours)
 - define a global RVN wallet with value <YOUR_RAVENCOIN_ADDRESS>.
-Every occurence of "$RVN" in pools.config.txt will be automatically substituted with this wallet.
+Every occurrence of "$RVN" in pools.config.txt will be automatically substituted with this wallet.
 - each pool, that has it's parameter "EnableAutoCoin" set to "1" will use this RVN wallet
 - if a RVN block has been found within the timespan of 5 minutes (PostBlockMining) at a pool that has "EnablePostBlockMining" set to "1", RainbowMiner will force mining RVN on this pool
 - switching to postblock mining only, if the post block miner's profit is at least 80% of the best miner's profit (field "MinProfitPercent")